picosh/docs/posts/pgs.md

 In case of issues, you can manually clear the server-side cache with `ssh pgs.sh cache project-name`.

-# Does pages have a CDN or multi-region support?

-At this point in time, we are able to serve content from a single VM.
-If this service gains traction we will commit to having a CDN with multiple regions in the US and EU.

 # Removing a project

 The _only_ way to delete a project and its contents is with our remote cli: